 Jesus put a high value on the role of a servant.
-He said, ... but whoever desires to become great among you, let him be your servant.
+He said, . . . but whoever desires to become great among you, let him be your servant.
 (Matthew 20:26) Again he said, But he who is greatest among you shall be your servant.
 (Matthew 23:11)

 My thought is this; it is one thing for someone to stand in front of the church to sing or play an instrument, but will they take their turn in the nursery?
-Will they show up for work day at the church?
+Will they show up for workday at the church?
 Will they help set up the sound equipment or manage the overhead projector?
 Of course there is no way a person can do it all.
-The question is, What kind of attitude and willingness do they display when asked to do the "menial" tasks of ministry?
+The question is: What kind of attitude and willingness do they display when asked to serve in other areas of ministry that do not look so glamorous?